-In addition, the Centre will focus on a ‘fit for life‘ program for recipients as well as a ‘fit for life’ program for carers.
-Whilst we know that the environment to support recipients and carers is very similar, they both have individual requirements and expertise.
+In addition, the Centre will focus on ‘fit for life‘ programs for recipients and for their primary supporters.
+Whilst we know that the environment to support recipients and supporters is very similar, they both have individual requirements and expertise.
 A CTE creates a structure that integrates health services into a concentrated ecosystem to benefit post-transplant patients.

 - Focus is on survivorship and a return to wellness

 - Supported by highly qualified medical, nursing, allied-health transplant specialists

 - Removing long term care away from poorly accessible, overcrowded acute-care public hospitals

 - ‘Outpatient’ facilities and a state-of-the art screening and imaging suite

 Over the past 12 months, with support from Astellas Pharma, Tectura Architects and Markstone Consulting we have been busy advocating Lungitude’s expertise in this area and the importance of such a Centre to the whole Organ Donation/Transplant eco-system.

 - Federal Opposition